-The Western Terrestrial Garter Snakes are frequent visitors to many backyards throughout its range.
-The subspecies of western terrestrial garter snake found in B.C. is commonly called the wandering garter snake.
+The Western Terrestrial Garter Snake is a frequent visitor to many backyards throughout its range.
+The subspecies of western terrestrial garter snake found in the pacific northwest is commonly called the wandering garter snake.

 Like all other garter snakes, the western terrestrial garter snake has strongly keeled scutes giving it a dusty, dull appearance.
 The color patterns vary throughout its range.
-In general, this snake has a grey body with a light stripe that is yellow to an orangery red down its back and a matching stripe running down each side.
-It also usually has a pattern of small dark spots, all over its back and over lapping the stripes.
+In general, this snake has a gray body with a light stripe that is yellow to an orangery red down its back and a matching stripe running down each side.
+It also usually has a pattern of small dark spots, all over its back and overlapping the stripes.
 This gives the stripes a zigzag pattern.
-Its belly is pale in color.
+Its belly is pale.

-Western Terrestrial garter snakes eat almost anything that will fit in their mouth.
-They have the most varied diet of any snake in B.C.
-Most wandering garter snakes eat slugs, small mammals, amphibians, leeches, birds, fish or even other snakes.
+Western Terrestrial garter snakes eat almost anything that will fit in their mouths.
+They have the most varied diet of any snake in the pacific northwest.
+Most wandering garter snakes eat slugs, small mammals, amphibians, leeches, birds, fish, or even other snakes.

 These snakes have one hunting trick that other species of garter snakes don’t share.
 When attacking large critters like adult rodents, this snake can coil its body around the prey as if constricting it, while simultaneously biting and chewing.
 Biologists discovered that these snakes have modified saliva glands that secrete a mild toxin.
 By chewing on their prey with the enlarged teeth found in the back of their jaws, the snake injects the prey with this toxin.
 Coiling around the prey subdues it and likely protects the snake from injury.